-confirmed that over 90% of the houses had been constructed by 1942
+confirmed that over 90% of the houses had been constructed before WWII.

 found that incremental change through the remodeling of buildings was gradually undermining the historic character of both the residential and commercial portions of the neighborhood.

 stated that much of this work could easily be more sympathetic and respectful of this historic character.

 recommended that public education through efforts like architectural walking tours could be very constructive.

 recommended nomination of Monte Vista and College View additions for listing on the state and national Registers of Historic Places.

 In 1997 the City contracted with consulting historian and Nob Hilleño David Kammer to document The Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
 Choosing to focus on the Monte Vista and College View Historic District the City contracted with Kammer again and, with CABQ Preservation Planner Edgar Boles, he prepared the Nomination of the Monte Vista and College View Historic District to the National Register of Historic Places.
 The District was listed in the New Mexico Register in 1998 and the National Register on August 3, 2001.